Find Affordable College Courses

 $30,020 Average Tuition & Fees

-Hawaii Pacific University did quite well in this year’s ranking of the best value schools for health professions students.
-It came in at #9 on the list.
+With a ranking of #9, Hawaii Pacific University did quite well on this year’s best value schools for health professions students.
 Hawaii Pacific University is a small private not-for-profit school located in the city of Honolulu.

 Read full report on Health Professions at Hawaii Pacific University